microsoft/vscode-gradle/README.md

 ## Project Discovery

-This extension support both root and nested Gradle projects.
+This extension supports both root and nested Gradle projects.
 A Gradle project is identified by having Gradle Wrapper scripts (`gradlew` or `gradlew.bat`) at the root of a directory.
 (Nested Gradle project discovery is not enabled by default, set `"gradle.nestedProjects": true` to enable it.)

 ## Feature Overview